Top 20 BEST Valorant Skins [2023]

 Spectrum Skin Pack

-One habit that most players have while carrying the Spectrum weapon is to press inspect so they can keep on listening to the music and calm down for a few seconds.
+One habit that most players have while carrying the Spectrum weapon is to press inspect so they can keep listening to the music and calm down for a few seconds.
 The Zedd skin bundle in Valorant is the most expensive skin pack, which costs 10,700 VP.
 A weapon costs 2,675 individually, and the melee costs 5,350 VP.

 9. Nebula